nasa/progpy/sphinx-config/prog_models_guide.rst

     </div>

-.. dropdown::  Output equation example
+.. dropdown::  Output Equation Example

     An example of a output equation for a thrown object is included below.
 In this example, a model is created to describe an object thrown directly into the air.
 It has two states: position (x) and velocity (v).
 In this case we're saying that the position of the object is directly measurable.